Benjamin Stambouli: Schalke 04

 After spending only one season with the French champions, Stambouli joined Germany's Schalke 04 on a four-year contract on 26 August 2016.
 He made his debut on 9 September in a 2–0 home loss to reigning champions FC Bayern Munich.
 On 20 May, he was sent off for unsportsmanlike conduct in the last game of the season, a 1–1 draw at FC Ingolstadt 04, and suspended for two matches.

 Stambouli suffered a metatarsal injury in October 2019, ruling him out for the rest of the season.
 On 4 August 2020, he extended his contract with Schalke until 2023.
 Due to a clause in that deal, he left following their relegation in May 2021.

 Adana Demirspor

 On 26 July 2021, Stambouli joined Turkish club Adana Demirspor on a two-year contract.
 He was one of a number of high-profile players joining the newly promoted Süper Lig club that summer, including Mario Balotelli.
-He quickly became a key player in his first season, contributing 2 goals and 4 assists in 32 league matches.
-Stambouli maintained his consistency in second season, playing in 30 matches and scoring 1 goal and 5 assists.
-His successful performance led to his contract being extended for another two years.
+He contributed two goals and four assists in 32 league matches in his first season, and one goal and five assists from 30 games in his second.
+His contract was then extended for another two years.
 He was the captain of the team in the 2023–24 season.
 He scored the first goal of Adana Demirspor in the European cup qualifying history against Cluj in the UEFA European Conference League in that season.
-On 31 January 2024, the club announced that they have a mutual agreement with Stambouli to end his contract.
+On 31 January 2024, the club announced a mutual agreement with Stambouli to end his contract.